davewongillies/vim-eyaml/README.md

 " let g:eyaml_gpg_always_trust = 1

 " Set one or the other, not both
-" let g:eyaml_gpg_recipients_file = "hiera-eyaml-gpg.recipients"
+" If you don't set either, the plugin with search for hiera-eyaml-gpg.recipients " let g:eyaml_gpg_recipients_file = "hiera-eyaml-gpg.recipients"
 " let g:eyaml_gpg_recipients = 'someguy@gmail.com'
 ```